columnar-tech/dbc/docs/getting_started/installation.md

     Uninstalling dbc does not remove any drivers you've installed with either `dbc install` or `dbc sync`.
 To remove drivers, run [`dbc uninstall`](../reference/cli.md#uninstall) on each installed driver prior to uninstalling dbc.

-If you installed dbc with a method than the [Standalone Installer](#standalone-installer), use the standard uninstallation process for that method instead.
+If you didn't install dbc with the [Standalone Installer](#standalone-installer), use the standard uninstallation process for that method instead.